 According to the project’s director, Fernando Ravsberg, the vaccine offers many new advantages.

 All tumors have a very particular feature in common.
 They contain a molecule that’s essential for their growth.
-The vaccine works against it, preventing the cancer from developing further.
+The vaccine works by fighting this molecule, preventing the cancer from developing further.

-Vaccination will improve the quality of life for those who suffer from the disease.
+Vaccination will improve the quality of life of those who suffer lung cancer.
 Anyone who has ever suffered from cancer, either directly or indirectly, knows how important this is.

-When the disease reaches advanced stages, quality of life deteriorates exponentially.
-So much so, that some people choose to discontinue treatment.
+When the disease reaches advanced stages, the patient’s quality of life deteriorates exponentially, so much so that some people choose to discontinue treatment.

 Cuba is already providing its citizens with access to the vaccine.
 For foreigners, however, politics make things more complicated, but it is still possible for those from other countries to receive this treatment.